aster-phoenix/EGit/README.md

-EGit from eclipse and again from github
+EGit from eclipse and again from github11
 ====